Upcoming Closings & Special Events

 8:00 am to 4:30 pm

-Pogue Library is closed during vacation, holiday and interim periods.
+Pogue Library is closed on most major holidays.
 Pogue Library may also close for special events.
 It is recommended that researchers call ahead before planning a trip to Murray.

 Check our calendar below for current information.